A stable implementation of a data-driven scale-aware mesoscale parameterization: Sensitivity study and scale awareness

 \subsection{Sensitivity to the scaling coefficient}

-We run experiments with the ZB20-based parameterizations for a range of resolutions from $1/2^o$ to $1/8^o$ and consider the sensitivity to the scaling coefficient $\gamma$.
+We perform experiments with the ZB20-based parameterizations for a range of resolutions from $1/2^\circ$ to $1/8^\circ$ and consider the sensitivity to the scaling coefficient $\gamma$.
 The effect of the subgrid parameterizations is quantified through the following metrics: the time-mean KE and APE, and the RMSE in the time-mean SSH.
-We compute the RMSE with respect to the 10-year averaged output of the high-resolution model $1/64^o$ coarse-grained to the coarse grid.
-We split the last 15 years of the simulation of the coarse models into three 5-year segments.
-For every metric, we compute the mean over the segments with confidence intervals provided by the min/max values over the segments.
+We compute the RMSE with respect to the 10-year averaged output of the coarse-grained high-resolution model $1/64^\circ$.
+We split the last 15 years of the simulation of the coarse resolution models into three 5-year segments.
+We compute the mean over the segments with confidence intervals provided by the min/max values over the different segments for every metric.

-The impact of the ZB20-based parameterizations on all metrics is consistent with that described in Section \ref{sec:comparison_models} for most of the resolutions (Figure \ref{fig:ZB_models_generalization}).
-In particular, the ZB20 and ZB20-Smooth parameterizations spuriously reduce the KE (Figure \ref{fig:ZB_models_generalization}(a,b)) but improve the APE (Figure \ref{fig:ZB_models_generalization}(d,e)); additionally, the spurious effect on the KE is smaller for the ZB20-Smooth parameterization.
-The ZB20-Reynolds model is an efficient backscatter parameterization: it increases the KE (Figure \ref{fig:ZB_models_generalization}(c)) with little impact on the APE (Figure \ref{fig:ZB_models_generalization}(f)).
-All three subgrid parameterizations reduce the bias in SSH with the ZB20-Smooth having the lowest error, the ZB20 having the highest error and ZB20-Reynolds having the intermediate error (Figure \ref{fig:ZB_models_generalization}, lower row).
+The impact of the ZB20-based parameterizations on all metrics is consistent with that described in Section \ref{sec:comparison_models} for most resolutions (Figure \ref{fig:ZB_models_generalization}).
+In particular, the ZB20 and ZB20-Smooth parameterizations spuriously reduce the KE (Figure \ref{fig:ZB_models_generalization}(a,b)) but improve the APE (Figure \ref{fig:ZB_models_generalization}(d,e)).
+Additionally, the spurious effect on the KE is smaller for the ZB20-Smooth parameterization than for the unfiltered ZB20.
+The ZB20-Reynolds model leads to an efficient backscatter parameterization: it increases the KE in the simulation (Figure \ref{fig:ZB_models_generalization}(c)) with little impact on the APE (Figure \ref{fig:ZB_models_generalization}(f)).
+All three subgrid parameterizations reduce the bias in SSH, with the simulation using the ZB20-Smooth parameterization having the lowest error and the simulation with the unfiltered ZB20 parameterization having the highest error (Figure \ref{fig:ZB_models_generalization}, lower row).